Did you know essential oils can be used for sinus infections?

 It's also important to avoid using essential oils that you are allergic to or that have caused adverse reactions in the past.

-Before using any new essential oil for sinus infections, it's best to do a patch test on your skin to ensure you don't have an adverse reaction.
+Before using any new essential oil, it's best to do a patch test on your skin to ensure you don't have an adverse reaction.

 To do a patch test, dilute the essential oil in a carrier oil and apply a small amount to a patch of skin on the inside of your arm.
 Wait for 24 hours and check for any signs of irritation or allergic reaction.